-- 1. Click Start, Run, and then type mmc.
-The Console Root window opens. - 2.
-Add the certificate snap-in for the local computer: - a.
-In the Console Root window, click File, Add/Remove Snap-in. - b.
-Double-click Certificates in the Available snap-ins list and select 'Computer account' from the Certificates snap-in dialog. - c.
-Click Next. - d.
-Select 'Local computer' on the Select Computer dialog. - e.
-Click Finish. - f.
-Click OK in the Add or Remove Snap-ins dialog. - 3.
-Import the certificate: - a.
-In the left pane of the Console Root window, expand Certificates (Local Computer). - b.
-Right-click 'Trusted Root Certification Authorities', then click All Tasks, Import. - c.
-Click Next in the Certificate Import Wizard. - d.
-In the File name field, use the Browse button to find and select the certificate from CA. - e.
-Click Next, and then click Finish. - 4.
+- 3. In the Actions pane, click Import. - 4.
+In the Import Certificate dialog, browse to and select your certificate in the 'Certificate file (.pfx)' field. - 5.
+Provide a password in the Password field if the certificate was exported with a password. - 6.
+Clear the 'Allow this certificate to be exported' check box if you do not want to allow more exports of the certificate. - 7.
+Click OK. - 8.
 Verify that the certificate is trusted: - a.
-In the left pane of the Console Root window, expand Certificates (Local Computer). - b.
-Expand 'Trusted Root Certification Authorities' and click Certificates.
-The list of certificates appears in the center pane. - c.
+Click Start and type mmc in the search field.
+The Console Root window opens. - b.
+Add the certificate snap-in for the local computer: - In the Console Root window, click File, Add/Remove Snap-in. - Double-click Certificates in the Available snap-ins list and select 'Computer account' from the Certificates snap-in dialog. - Click Next. - Select 'Local computer' in the Select Computer dialog. - Click Finish. - Click OK in the Add or Remove Snap-ins dialog. - c.
+In the left pane of the Console Root window, expand Certificates (Local Computer). - d.
+Expand Trusted Root Certification Authorities and click Certificates.
+The list of certificates appears in the center pane. - e.
 Find your certificate in the list.